Customize Field Sections and Entity Previews | Yext Hitchhikers Platform

 Note that changes are not saved as you switch between Row view and Card view.
 Remember to click Save in the lower right before switching between views.

 - Choose fields for your preview that will highlight important information about entities of a given type to your field users

 - Emphasize a field in your preview that can help your account’s users identify the entities they are looking at.

 - For example, if many entities share the same Name, it might make sense to choose a different field to emphasize within your previews.

 - Use Field Name Aliases when your field names are too long for your preview, or if you are adding a sub-field of a main field to your preview.

 - For example, in the example below, the Menu URL has 3 sub-fields associated with it.
 If you wanted to add the Menu URL > Display URL field to the entity preview, in the entity preview you can only see ‘Menu URL > …’.
-Adding an alias for this field name will help you more easily identify the details of that field when you are on the entity search page of the Knowledge Graph.
+Adding an alias for this field name will help you more easily identify the details of that field when you are on the entity search page in Content.